1. PRINTABLES ARE IN THE PDF VERSION

 How are the units set up?

 You will find 5 roots or affixes with 2 words to learn and study for a quiz.
 Students learn a total of 15 definitions per week (5 roots or affixes and 10 words).
-If you have all 20 units, students will learn a total of 300 words (100 roots or affixes and 200 words).
-HERE IS A LINK TO THE BUNDLE.
+For all 20 units, students will learn a total of 300 words (100 roots or affixes and 200 words).

 Why have 5 roots or affixes all in one study?